Skip to main content

 • “Add a variant to the ‘new-checkout-flow’ flag”

-• “Create an override rule for user ‘test-user’ to see the ‘variant-b’ of ‘experiment-flag’”
+• “Create an individual targeting rule for user ‘test-user’ to see the ‘variant-b’ of ‘experiment-flag’”

 • “Test flag resolution for ‘new-checkout-flow’ with user ‘john@example.com’”